 -Add onto those hours you spent learning healthy relationship or life lessons from others.
 This could include teachings from church, religious schools, workshops, therapists, or other expert people where the focus of the topic was about relationships including "loving relationships."

-Does the number come anywhere close to the hours needed to become a doctor?
-Or even how long it took you to learn math?
+Does the number come anywhere close to the hours needed to become a doctor or even to learn math?
 If the answer is no, then consider spending more time to research and learn about topics like relationships.
 One way to research is to look it up, take classes on the subject, and/or talk to healthy people educated in the topic.

 School clearly taught us the lesson that if you don't look it up, or learn it correctly; you will not have the correct answer on a test.
-And if you don't look it up or research or think honestly and logically about the problem enough to get the best answer, chances are you give the wrong answer.
-And it was clear that if you get enough answers wrong you will fail the test, and you may even fail the class.
-If that's true for school, wouldn't it also hold true that educating yourself on how to have a more successful emotional life would result in a more successful emotional life?
+If you don't look it up, research, or think honestly and logically about the problem enough to get the best answer, chances are you give the wrong answer.
+It was clear that if you get enough answers wrong you will fail the test, and you may even fail the class.
+Since that was true for school, wouldn't it also hold true that educating yourself on how to have a more successful emotional life would result in a more successful emotional life?